factorhouse/rfx/README.md

 In this example, each story operates within its own isolated context, allowing components to be tested independently without relying on the global application state.
 This makes it easier to develop, test, and iterate on individual components, especially when using tools like Storybook for component-driven development.

-#### Rfx: accessing context outside of React
+#### Rfx: interacting with Rfx outside of React

-So far you have only seen how we interface with Rfx from within React components (via Contexts and Hooks).
+So far you have only seen how we interface with Rfx from within React components (via React Contexts and Hooks).

-However, oftentimes you will have systems external to React that want to integrate with Rfx:
+However, oftentimes you will have systems external to React that need to integrate with Rfx:

 * Routers like [reitit](https://github.com/metosin/reitit) which dispatch when a new page change event is emitted
 * WebSocket connections or HTTP responses

-External systems will need to specify which Rfx instance they would like to communicate with via an extra argument:
+External systems need to specify which Rfx instance they would like to communicate with via an extra argument when dispatching:

 ```clojure
 (defonce rfx-context (rfx/init {}))